lanucara/specfem3d_globe_cineca/README.md

 ## MIC Development modified EXAMPLES:

 regional_Greece_small and regional_MiddleEast modified script run_mesher_solver.bash

 please, take a look and modify accordingly to your choice (number of CPUs, threads, launch parameters....)

+synths were compared and found exactly the same (at least at a EPS machine size)

 NOTE: run only from compute node (also for compiling and relink executables)